gavinsimpson/fromthebottomoftheheap/_posts/2015-04-16-drawing-rarefaction-curves-with-custom-colours.md

 ![First attempt at rarefaction curves with custom colours.]({{ site.url }}/assets/img/posts/drawing-rarefaction-curves-with-custom-coloursrarecurve-1-1.png)

 Note that I saved the output from `rarecurve()` in object `out`.
 This object contains everything we need to draw our own version of the plot if we wish.
-For example, we could use fewer colours and alter the line thickness instead to make up the required number of combinations.
+For example, we could use fewer colours and alter the line thickness[^1] instead to make up the required number of combinations.

 {% highlight r %}